-When I email my subscribers at my blog every week, I remind them they are good parents.
+When I email my subscribers here on the blog every week, I remind them they are good parents.
 Good enough parenting is a real thing.
 Science says so.

 I don’t know if you’re struggling with your marriage, or your health, or your parenting, or your work.
 But I know you’re lugging around a bag of rocks, too.

-When that other mom is so entrenched in her own position that she can’t hear your plea for help, come on over here.
+When that other mom is so entrenched in her own position that she can’t hear your plea for help, come on over here to this community for moms.
 It’s okay that she can’t be there for you, because we can.

-We provide ideas, we use printable visuals, we share laundry hacks and time management strategies, but we don’t “should.”
+We share laundry hacks and time management strategies.

 We don’t live in your house after all.